 Overall, natural flavors don’t appear to be any healthier than artificial flavors.

-Before natural or artificial flavors can be added to food, they must be evaluated by the Flavor and Extract Manufacturers Association (FEMA) Expert Panel to confirm that they meet safety standards (5).
+Before natural or artificial flavors can be added to food, they must be evaluated by the FEMA Expert Panel to confirm that they meet safety standards (

 Results of this evaluation are published and reported to the FDA.
 If the flavoring meets safety criteria, it can be added to the “Generally Recognized as Safe” list of substances that are exempt from further evaluation by the FDA.